pukara-dev/culture/docs/core-values/index.md

 # Pukara Core values

-These values are a guide to orienting the decision taking. **When facing a dichotomy, they should be the ones guiding us.**
+These values serve as our compass, guiding us in every decision we make. **When facing a dichotomy, they should be the ones steering us toward the best course of action**.
+They define how we work, collaborate, and grow (both individually and as a team).
+By aligning our actions with these core principles, we ensure that we stay true to our mission and create a workplace built on trust, respect, and continuous improvement.

 ## **Initiative**